kmuto/review/doc/format.md

 ## other grammar

 In Re:VIEW, you can add your customized blocks.
-So you can define speial block for some books.
+So you can define special block for some books.

 * `//prototype` : function prototype.
 It's used in the book `Futu no Linux programming`.
 * `//type` : type definition.
 It's used in the book `Futu no Haskell programming`.